 Yet Bluefin Solutions wrote an article about C/4 as a functioning product right after it was acquired.
-Does Bluefin Solutions actually have resources in Hybris, CallidusCloud and Gigya?
+Does Bluefin Solutions have resources in Hybris, CallidusCloud, and Gigya?
 Again, how are all these various areas of expertise fitting into the number of consultants that Bluefin Solutions has?

-It looks extremely likely that Appleby was particularly motivated to exaggerate HANA’s capabilities and Bluefin Solutions’ HANA practice due to an impending acquisition by some company (the winner being Mindtree).
+It looks incredibly likely that Appleby was particularly motivated to exaggerate HANA’s capabilities and Bluefin Solutions’ HANA practice due to an impending acquisition by some company (the winner being Mindtree).

 Now here is where the ethical determination comes in.

 Mindtree is just another in the bottom-feeding and unethical Indian consulting companies.
-Therefore was it unethical for John Appleby to exaggerate HANA in order to get a better price for Bluefin Solutions?
+Therefore was it wrong for John Appleby to exaggerate HANA to get a better price for Bluefin Solutions?

-When I found out that the acquiring company was MindTree I chuckled.
-Is it wrong to lie, if you are stealing from an Indian consulting company?
-Mindtree, just like Infosys, Wipro, TATA and the rest are scamming the H1-B program and offer the most atrocious consulting performance.
+When I found out that the acquiring company was MindTree, I chuckled.
+Is it wrong to lie if you are stealing from an Indian consulting company?
+Mindtree, just like Infosys, Wipro, TATA, and the rest, is scamming the H1-B program and offer the most atrocious consulting performance.
 In my view, Indian consulting companies should be stripped of their business license.
-The best thing for both US domestic employees and US companies is if all the Indian consulting companies went out of business – along with many of the domestic consulting companies.
-Therefore, on balance I have to applaud what Appleby did – to the degree that we was able to shive Mindtree.
+The best thing for both US domestic employees and US companies is if all the Indian consulting companies went out of business – along with many of the local consulting companies.
+Therefore, on balance, I have to applaud what Appleby did – to the degree that we were able to shive Mindtree.